The Real Estate M&A and Private Equity Review: Denmark

 ii Acquisition agreement terms

-Generally, it can be noted that agreements in Danish real estate M&A and private equity transactions are becoming more detailed and thorough.
+Generally, agreements in Danish real estate M&A and private equity transactions are becoming more detailed and thorough.
 This is probably due to the influence of an increasing number of foreign investors in the Danish real estate market.
-Further, there is to a large extent no law regulating such transactions, thus requiring a more thorough description of each party's rights and obligations within the agreement itself.
+Furthermore, there is to a large extent no law regulating such transactions, thus requiring a more thorough description of each party's rights and obligations within the agreement itself.

 Consideration is typically a cash payment and, if relevant, the buyer's payment of any intercompany loans provided by the seller to the target company.
 The types of representations and warranties vary to a certain degree depending on whether a transaction is a share deal or an asset deal.